ssimsangmin49-creator/ecofriendly-polymer-compounds-incineration/_posts/2026-01-16-central-rod.md

 This section covers the manufacturing and installation of the central rod.
-First, it's important to note that the central rod is closely related to the diameter of the incinerator.
+First, it's important to note that the central rod is closely related to the diameter of the chamber.

-Therefore, the diameter, length, and perforation steps of the central rod vary depending on the size of the incinerator.
+Therefore, the diameter, length, and perforation steps of the central rod vary depending on the size of the chamber.

 ## Key factors